-- .1 Connection: bolt-on. - .2 Breakers with thermal and magnetic tripping in panelboards except as indicated otherwise.
+- .1 Connection: bolt-on. - .2 Type and rating as indicated on the drawings. - .1 Breakers with thermal and magnetic tripping in panelboards except as indicated otherwise. - .2 GFCI breakers as indicated on the drawings (eg. for below-grade areas).

-- .1 Provide equipment identification in accordance with Section 26 05 01 Common Work Results Electrical. - .2 Nameplate for each panelboard size 7 engraved as follows: - .1 Line 1 is to be the panel identifier as indicated on the drawings, for example "PNL-L73". - .2 Line 2 is to be the voltage, for example "120/208V, 3\mathcal{O}". - .3 Complete circuit directory with typewritten legend.
+- .1 Provide equipment identification in accordance with Section 26 05 01 Common Work Results Electrical. - .2 Nameplate for each panelboard size 7 engraved as follows: - .1 Line 1 is to be the panel identifier as indicated on the drawings, for example "PNL-U73". - .2 Line 2 is to be the voltage, for example "120/208V, $3\emptyset$ ". - .3 Complete circuit directory with typewritten legend.